Little-King2022/WebODM_client/README.md

 ### Task Management

 - View Task List: Automatically loads the task list after selecting a project
-- Create New Task: Click the "New Task" button, select image files, and set processing options
+- Create New Task: Click the "New Task" button, select image files, choose a preset, and start.
+Uploads run in the background and will auto-commit.
+Upload progress is displayed inside the dialog, which can be minimized.
+You can open multiple New Task dialogs to run uploads concurrently.
 - View Task Details: Double-click on a task in the task list to view detailed information

 ### Batch Operations

 - Download Assets: Select one or more tasks, click the "Download Assets" button, choose the asset types to download and the save directory
-- Restart Tasks: Select one or more tasks, click the "Restart Tasks" button to modify processing options
+- Restart Tasks: Select one or more tasks, click the "Restart Tasks" button and select a preset.
+Only preset options are sent.
 - Cancel Tasks: Select one or more tasks, click the "Cancel Tasks" button to cancel pending or in-progress tasks
 - Delete Tasks: Select one or more tasks, click the "Delete Tasks" button to delete the selected tasks

 ## Configuration File

-The program creates a `.webodm_client` folder in the user's home directory to store configuration information, including server address and authentication token, allowing direct login to the server the next time the program is opened.
+The program creates a `.webodm_client` folder in the user's home directory to store configuration information, including server address, authentication token, and cached credentials (username and password) to streamline future logins.

+### Security Notes
+- Credential caching is enabled for convenience.
+If you prefer not to cache passwords, disable or remove the stored `password` in the config file.

 ## Notes